 What saves us is light and other people.
 Sharing our fears, telling our secrets, revealing our mistakes.
 Hearing other people say “Me, too!” or “Oh, that’s nothing.
 Listen to what I said to my mom just before she died.”

 Releasing our secrets is a gift that saves not just us but other people, too.
-Exposing our whole selves to the light weakens the power of our regrets and mistakes and allows in the happier memories of our beloveds.
-In the telling, we make space for others to be vulnerable, to reveal what’s causing them pain and to begin healing.
+Exposing our whole selves to the light weakens the power of our regrets and mistakes and allows the happier memories of our beloveds to return.
+In the telling, we make space for others to be vulnerable, reveal what’s causing them pain and begin healing.
 In doing so, we get our beloveds back, warts and all.
 The good and the bad, the sweetness and the contentiousness, the laughter and the anger.
 Most of all, we’re able to let go of how they died and remember how they lived.

 Leave a Reply

 You must be logged in to post a comment.

 Please read our Community Posting Guidelines before posting a comment.